Skip to main content

 • Furui (茶ふるい) - A fine mesh sieve

-Budget alternatives: If you're just starting, you can use a wide ceramic bowl, a small fine-mesh strainer, and a measuring spoon (1/2 teaspoon = ~1 gram of matcha).
-However, a proper bamboo whisk is essential—no substitute creates the same fine foam.
+Budget alternatives: If we're just starting out, we can use a wide ceramic bowl, a small fine-mesh strainer, and a measuring spoon (1/2 teaspoon = ~1 gram of matcha).
+However, a proper bamboo whisk is essential—we've found that no substitute creates the same fine foam.

 Step-by-Step Preparation

-Pour hot water into your chawan to warm it.
-This helps the matcha dissolve smoothly and keeps your tea at the ideal temperature.
-Discard the water after 30 seconds.
+We pour hot water into our chawan to warm it.
+This helps the matcha dissolve smoothly and keeps our tea at the ideal temperature.
+We discard the water after 30 seconds.

 Why this matters: Cold ceramic can shock the matcha powder, causing it to clump rather than dissolve evenly.